getsentry/sentry-dotnet/README.md

 **Consider taking a look at the _[samples](https://github.com/getsentry/sentry-dotnet/tree/main/samples)_ directory for different types of apps and example usages of the SDK.**

-Looking for samples using the NuGet packages?
+Looking for more samples?
 Check out [this repository](https://github.com/getsentry/examples).

 ## Compatibility